mjoras/SCONE-PROTOCL/documents/charter.md

 2. Is appropriate for use as input to a congestion control algorithm

-3. Provides information other than the application limit
+3. Provides information other than the throughput advice

 ## Program of Work